List of For Better or For Worse characters: James Richards

 Elly's father, James Richards (March 21, 1921–2010), known to the Patterson family and readers as "Grandpa Jim", is a World War II veteran of the Royal Canadian Air Force's 408 Squadron.
 When his wife Marian dies in 1998, Jim begins living with Elly and John for several years and becomes very close with his younger granddaughter April, first giving her a harmonica that he kept with him during his time in the military, then later teaching her how to play the guitar.
 He meets Iris Reid in 2000, moves to an apartment in the same seniors' housing building soon thereafter, and elopes to England in 2003.
 At an earlier time in his life, Jim had participated in a band called the Bentwood Rockers.
 April's success with her band inspires Jim to form another band, aptly named the New Bentwood Rockers.

 Jim suffers a stroke in September 2006 and spends several weeks in the hospital.
 He is able to return to his apartment under the care of Iris and home health aides.
 While the readers were aware that there was less damage to Jim's brain than originally feared (as evidenced by his still sharp thought balloons), his ability to speak is severely impaired, and the other characters remain unsure about just how much damage has been done.

 In the October 3, 2007 strip, Jim is found in an unresponsive state by a horrified Iris.
 He has suffered another stroke and is temporarily in a coma at the hospital.
 Once again he recovers enough to return home to Iris's care; however, his health is declining rapidly and Elizabeth, hearing April's description of Jim's failing health after April had visited her grandfather, accelerates her wedding plans to enable him to attend.

-In the August 16, 2008 strip, Jim's health goes into further decline with a myocardial infarction, but Elizabeth and Anthony forego the traditional wedding reception and "Just Married" rideoff in a festooned car, instead immediately leaving the church after their vows to visit Jim (as well as putting their honeymoon plans on hold).
+In the August 16, 2008 strip, Jim's health goes into further decline with a myocardial infarction, but Elizabeth and Anthony forego the traditional wedding reception and "Just Married" ride-off in a festooned car, instead immediately leaving the church after their vows to visit Jim (as well as putting their honeymoon plans on hold).
 The August 31 epilogue strip revealed that Jim would live long enough to see a final great-grandson who was the product of Anthony and Elizabeth's marriage, and named James in his honor, and die in 2010 at the age of 89.